HurricaneLabs/splunksecrets/README.rst

 The encryption produces both the ciphertext as well as a "tag" that is used as part of integrity verification.
 The iv, ciphertext, and tag (in that order) are concatenated, base64-encoded, and prepended with ``$7$`` to produce the encrypted password seen in the configuration files.
+If the key is less than 254-bytes it is padded with null bytes.

 Phantom
 ~~~~~~~